Merge and Combine Cells in Excel Without Losing Data: A Step-by-Step VBA Guide

 Merge Cells using Excel’s Justify Feature

-If you are not comfortable with VBA programming or macros, then you can use Excel’s Justify feature.
+Here's an alternative method.
+If you are not comfortable with VBA programming or macros, you can use Excel’s Justify feature.
+Scroll down to read its limitations.

 Excel's Justify Option to Merge Cells